ebensing/gh-benchmarks/README.md

 `exports.buildGraphs = function (runs, job, repo_loc, callback) {`

-buildGraphs will recieve the following parameters:
+buildGraphs will receive the following parameters:

 1. runs - This is an array of the mongoose objects that represent a run.
 Their schema can be found in